Bahadur Huseynov: Career

-After serving with honor in the last position for 7 years, B. Huseynov became modest public figure and well-known militant in republic due to working with dignity.
-In 1976, Colonel Bahadur Huseynov was appointed as a deputy chairman to the Azerbaijan SSC on the suggestion of Haydar Aliyev and Azerbaijan CP CC (Communist Party Central Committee).
-All of these were related to the great trust of ex-president Haydar Aliyev to him.
-Because, he was hard-working, brave, respectful to the loyal people and was appreciating and supporting those people who also have these characteristics.
-In 1978, the deputy chairman of Azerbaijan State Safety Committee Bahadur Huseynov was promoted to the Brigadier General rank.
-He was retired in 1986.
+After serving with honour in the position for 7 years, Huseynov became a modest public figure and well-known militant in the republic due to his dignified service.
+In 1976, Colonel Bahadur Huseynov was appointed as a deputy chairman to the Azerbaijan SSC on the suggestion of Haydar Aliyev and the Azerbaijan CP CC (Communist Party Central Committee).
+This appointment was related to the great trust ex-president Haydar Aliyev had in him due to his hard work, bravery, respect for the people, and appreciation of others with a similar work ethic.
+In 1978, Huseynov was promoted to the Brigadier General rank before retiring in 1986.

-During the servicing years, he was selected as the Deputy for Goytepe village council, Jalilabad village hard-working deputies council, Nakhchivan Autonomous Republic supreme council and was appointed as a representative of Azerbaijan CP assemblies and became a member of Baku city Party Committee.
-During 1991-2001, he was a member of presidium of relation council in veterans organization of CIS (Commonwealth of Independent States) countries.
-Azerbaijan veterans organization became a part of Worldwide Veterans Federation on initiative of Bahadur and he became a first Azerbaijani member of this organization.
+During the servicing years, he was selected as the Deputy for Goytepe village council, Jalilabad village hard-working deputies council, Nakhchivan Autonomous Republic supreme council, was appointed as a representative of Azerbaijan CP assemblies, and became a member of Baku city Party Committee.
+During 1991-2001, he was a member of the presidium of relations council in the veterans organization of the CIS (Commonwealth of Independent States) countries.
+Azerbaijan veterans organization became a part of Worldwide Veterans Federation on initiative of Bahadur, who became the organization's first Azerbaijani member.

+Awards and Accolades

-Two times "Girmizi Emek Bayragi" order, I and II degrees "Veten Muharibesi" order, nearly 30 medals (two medals for distinction in battles, "G.K.Jukov" and "Distinction in defense of State borders" medals and some others) were granted to General Bahadur Huseynov as a Governmental awards due to his hard and glorious contribution.
-In 1981, General Secretary of Communist Party of Soviet Union Leonid Brejnev awarded Bahadur Huseynov a watch with his signature on it.
-Bahadur was also granted "Thanksgiving" award from executive secretary of Executive Committee of CIS countries due to his active international participation among war veterans.
+For his contributions to the government and military, Huseynov was twice named to the "Girmizi Emek Bayragi" order, attained degrees I and II of the "Veten Muharibesi" order, and was awarded nearly 30 medals (two for distinction in battles, "G.K.Jukov" and "Distinction in defense of State borders" medals, among others).
+In 1981, General Secretary of Communist Party of Soviet Union Leonid Brezhnev gifted Huseynov a watch bearing his signature.
+Huseynov was also granted the "Thanksgiving" award from the executive secretary of the Executive Committee of CIS countries due to his active international participation among war veterans.

-He was Honored Lawyer of Azerbaijan Republic and honorable Chekist of former USSR.
-He was also awarded with Mongolia Republic Nation signs.
-Two times honorable order of Azerbaijan Republic and three times of Nakhchivan AR was granted to Bahadur due to his achieved results and active contribution into socio-political life of Republic.
-In addition, precious gifts of SSC (State Safety Committee) of USSR head department of Borders Army and SSC of Azerbaijan were given to Bahadur for his special contribution.
+Huseynov was also named Honored Lawyer of Azerbaijan Republic and honorable Chekist of the former USSR.
+Additionally, he was awarded with Mongolia Republic Nation sign, two times to the honorable order of Azerbaijan Republic and three times to the Nakhchivan AR, due to his achieved results and active contribution into the socio-political life of the Republic.
+In addition, prestigious recognitions of SSC (State Safety Committee) of USSR head department of Borders Army and SSC of Azerbaijan were given to Bahadur for his special contribution.

-He was one of the creators of Veterans Organization in Republic.
-He was working in the positions of responsible secretary, deputy chairman of the board and from 1992 to 2001 as a chairman of the board in Veterans Council.
-He died on 31 December 2016 in Baku.
+He was one of the creators of Veterans Organization in Republic and worked in the positions of responsibility such as secretary, deputy chairman of the board, and from 1992 to 2001 as a chairman of the board in Veterans Council.
+Huseynov died on 31 December 2016 in Baku, Azerbaijan.

 Family

-Bahadur Huseynov was part of a happy family.
-He had three children and seven grandchildren.
+Bahadur Huseynov's family included three children and seven grandchildren.